-Subject Librarians from the Mardigian Library complete the final check of dissertation formatting once content has been defended and any revisions have been made.
-All dissertations should be submitted electronically (in PDF format) to firstname.lastname@example.org along with a Dissertation Submission Form.
+Subject Librarians from the Mardigian Library complete the final check of dissertation formatting once content has been defended and any revisions required by the committee have been made.
+All dissertations should be submitted electronically through our online form.
 If any embargo is being requested, the additional embargo forms should also be submitted.
-Effective Winter 2016, Deep Blue requires an ORCID number in order to submit the dissertation.
+Deep Blue requires an ORCID number in order to submit the dissertation.

 Please note: the deadline to submit the final electronic copy accompanied by the Dissertation Submission Form is ten business days before the "Last Day to Complete All Requirements" date published on the Registrar's Office site.